11 Different Types of Deer in North America

 Originally from the Arctic and hilly regions of Europe and North America, caribou are a species of deer.

-One of the types of deer in North America that move widely is the caribou.
-Herds go north to their grazing pastures as the summer months get closer.
+One of the types of deer in North America that moves widely is the caribou.
+As the summer months approach, herds go north to their grazing pastures.

 While migrating south during the winter, they spend the season hiding out and feeding on lichens.